Jay-A-Kad/myBlogs/README.md

-<h5 style="text-align=center";font-family: "Times New Roman", Times, serif; padding:40px >All the items selected by the user is stored inside the realtime database which is fetched and displayed inside the cart function</h5>
+<h5 style="text-align=center";font-family: "Times New Roman", Times, serif; padding:40px >User can add new blogs which will be mapped to the all blogs module.</h5>
 <div align="center">

   ![blog-deets](media/add-new-blogs.PNG)